-The RTEMS CAN driver supports the standard accesses to file descriptors such as read, write and ioctl.
-User applications include the grcan driver's header file (grcan.h) which contains definitions of all necessary data structures and bit masks used when accessing the driver.
+The RTEMS GRSPW driver supports the standard accesses to file descriptors such as read, write and ioctl.
+User applications should include the grspw driver's header file which contains definitions of all necessary data structures used when accessing the driver.
+The RTEMS GRSPW sample is called rtems-spwtest-2boards.c and it is provided in the Gaisler Research RTEMS distribution.